LiveEngage-Examples/LiveEngageExamples/APIs/README.md

 # Python - Engagement History API Example
 This is a basic example of how to connect to the Engagement History API in Python by using the requests_oauthlib.
 In order to run this example you will need to update the ehapiExample.py file with your Engagement History API credentials.

+# Python - Engagement History API To CSV
+This is an example of how to connect to the Engagement History API in Python by using the requests_oauthlib, and then how to create a CSV file with the data that is returned from the API by using Pandas.
+In order to run this example you will need to update the eh-api-to_csv-pandas.py file with your Engagement History API credentials.

+### Contribution
+Thank you [WildYorkies](https://github.com/WildYorkies) for providing this example code.

+# Python - Real Time Operational API Sample
+This is an example of how to connect to the Real Time Operational API in Python by using the requests_oauthlib, and how to create a CSV file with the data that is returned from the API by using Pandas.
+In order to run this example you will need to update the rt-api-to_csv-pandas.py file with your Engagement History API credentials.

+### Contribution
+Thank you [WildYorkies](https://github.com/WildYorkies) for providing this example code.

 # R - Engagement History API Example
 This is a basic example of how to connect to the Engagement History API in R by using the httr library.
 In order to run this example you will need to update the rEngagementHistory.R file with your Engagement History API credentials.